Ziyadnaseem/multi-threading-problems/README.md

     3. Number of Voters initially assigned to enter the Booth.
 ### Results:
 Results are displayed as logs of how each task is being performed.

+## Q3: Concurrent Merge Sort

+### To execute multiprocess mergesort
+- Compile the code file process_mergesort.cpp
+    >g++ process_mergesort.cpp
+- Run the code
+    >./a.out
+### To execute mergesort using two threads for every subarray
+- Compile the code file fixed_thread_mergesort.cpp
+    >g++ fixed_thread_mergesort.cpp
+- Run the code
+    >./a.out
+### To execute mergesort using fixed number of threads
+- Compile the code file thread_mergesort.cpp
+    >g++ thread_mergesort.cpp
+- Run the code
+    >./a.out

+To print the array at any instance , uncomment the corresponding comment-lines in the code (eg. For printing the merging step by step)